-5. General
+6. General

 In the event that a hurricane, blizzard or state of emergency is predicted, we would close Preschool for the day.
-If blizzard and arrange for early closing.
+If blizzard conditions develop during the day, we would call parents and arrange for early closing.

 Closures are called in to WCCM radio station (AM 800).
 If an emergency situation could extend into a second day, parents would be advised to listen to the radio or call the YMCA for further information.
 The safety of all children and staff would be top priority.